banner

 InputDispatcher#

-Through the previous analysis, we know that the InputDispatcher is created when the IMS is created.
-Let's look at how it is started.
+Through the previous analysis, we know that the InputDispatcher is created when IMS is created.
+Now, how does it start?
+Let's continue to look at the start method of InputDispatcher.

 Starting InputDispatcher#